-Ambulette service is door-to-door; from the enrollee's home through the door of the medical appointment.
+Ambulette service is door-to-door; from the beneficiary's home through the door of the medical appointment.
 Personal assistance by the staff of the ambulette company is required by the Medicaid Program in order to bill the Program for the provision of ambulette service.
-If personal assistance is not necessary and/or not provided, then livery service should be ordered.
+Personal assistance by the staff of the transportation company is required by the Medicaid Program and consists of the rendering of physical assistance to the ambulatory and non-ambulatory (wheelchair-bound) Medicaid beneficiaries in: